 Low shutter speed (target to fast)

-In the above mentioned example we understood that a certain shutter speed is required to support a lens properly (regarding a crisp image).
-In many cases however images turn out blurry because the target is moving to fast.
+In the above-mentioned example, we understood that a certain shutter speed is required to support a lens properly (regarding a crisp image).
+In many cases however images turn out blurry because the target is moving too fast.
 I don’t have such an example from today’s park walk so I have taken one from the archive.
-The image of this tree creeper suffers from both out of focus and too low shutter speed.
+The image of this tree creeper suffers from both being out of focus and too low shutter speed.
 It would have turned out nicer if taken with a higher shutter speed.
-1/1000s is way to slow for such a small bird doing aerobics on a branch.
-To be quite frank, the image lacks completely of background due to poor weather condition and monotonous woodland colors so when I say nice picture I mainly refer to the topic around in and out of focus.
+1/1000s is way too slow for such a small bird doing aerobics on a branch.
+To be quite frank, the image lacks a completely background due to poor weather conditions and monotonous woodland colors so when I say nice picture I mainly refer to the topic around in and out of focus.
 It has been taken on the Isle of Mull – how I miss this place.

 Moving targets require a different minimum shutter speed mainly depending on their size and speed.
-E.g. 1/1250s might be fast enough for large and slow moving birds whereas small and agile birds may require double of triple of that speed.
+E.g. 1/1250s might be fast enough for large and slow-moving birds whereas small and agile birds may require double or triple of that speed.

-There for sure will be other reasons why pictures are our of focus.
-A common reason – I don’t have a picture as I usually never use this – is grouping of autofocus points.
-I only can speak for me but I tend to have terrible results and therefore only use single focus point.
-With this I am the only one deciding where the focus should go.
-The one exception I have is with birds in flight against „empty“ sky.
-In such situations I sometimes use grouping of AF.
+Therefor sure will be other reasons why pictures are out of focus.
+A common reason – I don’t have a picture as I usually never use this – is a grouping of autofocus points.
+I only can speak for myself but I tend to have terrible results and therefore only use a single focus point.
+With this, I am the only one deciding where the focus should go.
+The one exception I have is with birds in flight against the „empty“ sky.
+In such situations, I sometimes use a grouping of AF.

-My advise is to go regularly through the archive.
-When doing so, it’s a good thing to analyze camera settings or remembering the situations in which the picture was taken.
-I sometimes realize that there is a pattern in my out of focus shots like e.g. I tend to shoot to wide open or with a shutter speed just at the edge of what is required for ghe specific scenery.
+My advice is to go regularly through the archive.
+When doing so, it’s a good thing to analyze camera settings or remember the situations in which the picture was taken.
+I sometimes realize that there is a pattern in my out-of-focus shots like e.g. I tend to shoot too wide open or with a shutter speed just at the edge of what is required for the specific scenery.
 This helps me when going out to pay more attention to those things.